 Microsoft, at one time biggest opponents of open source, is now not just supporting it but in fact, is jumping directly into it.
 Most of the people from open source community still remember Bill Gates remarks in an interview comparing open source developers with communist.
 Even the Steve Ballmer, the successor of Bill Gate at Microsoft, has similar thoughts during his whole tenure as CEO.

 Interactive Voice Response or simple IVR refers to the interaction of an automated voice communication system with a caller through telephone or mobile DTMF keys.
 There are plenty of graphical and visual IVR designers commercially available.
-Some are desktop applications while most recently, web based IVR designers have been introduced by many communication service and solution providers.
+Some are desktop applications while most recently, web-based IVR designers have been introduced by many communication services and solution providers.

-OpenSIPS is an open source software that suits well for medium and large businesses to handle all the above mentioned scenarios.
-It supports common database access like mysql and postgres but still very well supports the carrier grade deployments.
-OpenSIPS is multi-purpose signaling SIP server.
+OpenSIPS is open-source software that suits well for medium and large businesses to handle all the above-mentioned scenarios.
+It supports common database access like MySQL and Postgres but still very well supports the carrier-grade deployments.
+OpenSIPS is a multi-purpose signaling SIP server.
 It can act as SIP Router, SIP Switch, SIP Registrar, Application Server, Redirect Server, Load Balancer, Dispatcher, Back-to-Back User Agent, Session Border Controller, SIP Front-End, NAT traversal Server, IP Gateway (SMS, XMPP) among others.

-OpenStack, an open source cloud operating system, is getting popular day by day.
-OpenStack controls large pools of compute, storage, and networking resources throughout a data center.
-It provides a very simple and easy to use web interface for administrator to manage resources, manage users and assign resources to users.
+OpenStack, an open-source cloud operating system, is getting popular day by day.
+OpenStack controls large pools of computing, storage, and networking resources throughout a data center.
+It provides a very simple and easy-to-use web interface for administrators to manage resources, manage users and assign resources to users.

 Google has released Android 5.0 Lollipop last week and made its source code available to the developers and distributors.
 It's official launch will be tomorrow on November 12, 2014 for select devices that run distributions of Android and that are serviced by Google, including Nexus and Google Play edition devices.
 The major focus of Android Lollipop is the user interface and design experience across multiple screens.